 Travel by car

 The starting point of the hike is the village of Szilvásvárad, which can be easily reached by car via the winding road 2506.
-While the journey from Eger takes around 30 minutes, the journey from Budapest takes around 2 hours.
+While the journey from Eger takes around 30 minutes, the journey from Budapest to the Szalajka Valley takes around 2 hours.
 Parking spaces are signposted in Szilvásvárad (see map) and cost 1400 ft for the day.
 But there are also cheaper tickets on an hourly basis for 280 ft per hour.

 Getting here by public transport